 After either one of these treatments, breathing should become easier and coughing should lessen.
 In one study, 92 percent of those with a pleural effusion experienced relief from shortness of breath following a pleurodesis that uses talc to seal the pleural space.

-Most often used in combination with or after surgery, chemotherapy is a palliative treatment option when used as a solo approach.
-However, chemotherapy does cause side effects like nausea, fatigue, vomiting, hair loss and lack of appetite.
+Chemotherapy is a palliative treatment option when used as a solo approach.
+However, chemotherapy can cause side effects such as nausea, fatigue, vomiting, hair loss and lack of appetite.
 Such side effects are what some patients try to avoid, and this may discourage them from trying chemotherapy.
+Today, newer palliative interventions can lessen many of those side effects.

-After a pleural diagnosis, a combination of the medications pemetrexed (Alimta) and cisplatin is most often recommended.
+After a pleural diagnosis, a combination of the chemotherapy drugs pemetrexed (Alimta) and cisplatin is most often recommended.
 These chemotherapy drugs have demonstrated the ability to kill cancerous mesothelioma cells, relieve symptoms, improve quality of life and prolong survival in many patients.

-This treatment is commonly utilized with surgery and chemotherapy to shrink tumors.
-When used alone, it can reduce tumor size to effectively relieve chest pain by relieving pressure on the lungs and chest.
+This treatment is sometimes combined with surgery and chemotherapy to shrink tumors.
+When used alone, it can shrink tumors growing into the chest wall to effectively relieve chest pain by reducing pressure on the lungs and chest.
 There are side effects associated with radiation therapy that some patients may wish to avoid, but sometimes the benefits can outweigh the side effects.
-Such side effects can include skin irritations, fatigue, pleural effusion and pulmonary toxicity if a high dosage is used.
+Such side effects can include skin irritations, fatigue and pulmonary toxicity if a high dosage is used.

-The majority of peritoneal mesothelioma patients are not candidates for curative surgery.
+Roughly 60 percent of peritoneal mesothelioma patients are not candidates for surgery.
 Instead, doctors recommend a treatment option that reduces symptoms, alleviates pain and improves overall quality of life while avoiding the rigorous recovery that follows surgery.
-The procedure is called a paracentesis, which removes fluid that has collected in the abdominal cavity, known as ascites.
+The procedure is called a paracentesis, which removes fluid that has collected in the abdominal cavity, which is a condition known as ascites.
 This treatment can relieve pain and reduce future complications concerning the bowels, kidneys and other parts of the digestive system caused by that fluid.

-Another option considered standard is a combination of cytoreductive surgery along with heated chemotherapy in the abdominal cavity.
-This procedure is highly invasive, although it's still considered palliative in nature.
+The preferred option for those who can undergo surgery is a combination of cytoreductive surgery along with heated chemotherapy in the abdominal cavity.
+This procedure is highly invasive, although it’s still considered palliative in nature.
 Cytoreductive surgery, or debulking surgery, is the surgical removal of part of the malignant tumor.
 This is performed when all of the tumor cannot be removed.
-After cytoreductive surgery, the efficacy of chemotherapy is significantly improved.
+After cytoreductive surgery, the effectiveness of chemotherapy is significantly improved.

 Although the implementation of chemotherapy following surgery has been successful, it’s not always considered palliative because of the side effects.
 Radiation is not typically used on peritoneal patients.

 Pericardial mesothelioma is an exceedingly rare type of asbestos cancer, composing around 1 percent of all cases.
-Because of its rarity, little research is performed into developing treatments that can prolong life expectancy.
-Although surgery to remove cancerous tumors is an option in some cases, treatment for pericardial is almost strictly palliative, largely because of its proximity to the heart and the risk of complications.
+Because of its rarity, little research is performed to develop treatments that can prolong life expectancy.
+Treating pericardial mesothelioma is challenging largely because of its proximity to the heart and the risk of complications.

-The main option for this type is a pericardiocentesis.
+The primary palliative option for this type is a pericardiocentesis.
 This procedure removes excess fluid in the pericardium, the sac that surrounds the heart.
 The purpose of a pericardiocentesis is to improve quality of life and reduce symptoms, which can consist of chest pain, coughing, difficulty breathing and an irregular heartbeat.
-Following a pericardiocentesis, the use of the chemotherapy medication cisplatin has been used with a low frequency of complications and may prolong life expectancy.
+Following a pericardiocentesis, the use of the chemotherapy with medications such as cisplatin, pemetrexed and gemcitabine has been used with a low frequency of complications and may prolong life expectancy.

-This form of asbestos cancer is resistant to radiation as a single treatment approach and in combination with chemotherapy.
-The only effective chemotherapy drug for palliative treatment is gemcitabine, which can have a 40 percent rate of success.
+This form of asbestos cancer is resistant to radiation therapy as a single treatment approach and in combination with chemotherapy.
+Radiation is difficult to safely administer to the heart lining without harming the heart.

 If you have more severe issues, or if you experience breakthrough pain (moments of sharp pain), you may be given a prescription for opioids.
-Drugs, such as morphine or oxycodone, are stronger and can help relieve chronic or intense pain.
+Drugs, such as morphine, oxycodone or tramadol, and several others are stronger and can help relieve chronic or intense pain.

 Be sure you completely understand the instructions and uses before you begin taking a new medication.
 Your doctor can answer any questions you may have about new prescriptions.
 Doctors can also suggest another medication if your current one is not helping you feel better.

-Your doctor may also suggest you try certain pain management techniques, many of which you can do in your own home.
+Your doctor may suggest you try certain pain management techniques, many of which you can do in your own home, in addition to pain medication.
 The techniques that may work for you depend on the type and severity of your discomfort.
 If you have minor aches, try taking a warm bath or placing a warm washcloth on the bothersome areas.
-If that doesn't help, try using ice or cold packs on painful areas.
+If that doesn’t help, try using ice or cold packs on painful areas.

 You may also consider using alternative therapies.
-For example, muscular or superficial discomfort may be eased by a gentle massage, and acupuncture can help reduce inflammation.
+For example, muscular or superficial discomfort may be eased by a gentle massage or with a topical pain reliever, such as arnica or menthol, and acupuncture can help reduce inflammation.

 Cognitive and behavioral techniques work for many cancer patients as well.
 These tend to focus on the mental aspects of pain.